Lucretius

 I read about half of De Rerum Natura when I was younger and my Latin was better; when I am older and my Latin is better I should like to translate the whole thing.
 The Leonard translation is on-line, but I don't like it very much.
 The translation by Anthony Esolen, not on-line, is the best I've run across.
 (When I am much older, I should like to translate it into literary Chinese, and Chuang Tzu into Latin, to confound the philologists of the future.)

-- Recommended (utterly inadequate):
+- Recommended, secondary (utterly inadequate):

 - Ada Palmer, "Reading Lucretius in the Renaissance", Journal of the History of Ideas 73 (2012): 395--416